 Thank you that’s a great compliment.
 This is a skill I constantly work on and it will be something I will probably still work for years before even coming close to mastering it.

-It is combination of factors that come into play.
+It is a combination of factors that come into play.

 It starts with loving every character in the story and having empathy for their individual flaws.

-Myself and Eduan Kitching (Cinematographer) decided to use a back to basics approach on every shot we took in this film.
+Myself and Eduan Kitching (Cinematographer) decided to use a back-to-basics approach on every shot we took in this film.
 We used wide lenses for most of the scenes and because we did that, the camera needed to be extremely close to the actors.
 This brings about a very intimate performance space for the actors because the camera is right there with them in the scene.
-We also decided in specific scenes not to use over the shoulder shots which allows the audience to become part of the important scenes and not just mere observers of two people having a conversation.
+We also decided in specific scenes not to use over-the-shoulder shots which allows the audience to become part of the important scenes and not just mere observers of two people having a conversation.
 Another technique we used was to always look down on Tienie until he makes his leap of faith and then we look up at him.
-These subtle angle adjustments makes a massive difference in the way the audience experience the action.
+These subtle angle adjustments make a massive difference in the way the audience experiences the action.

 Did you have a specific audience in mind during the writing process and how important is it for writers to know who they are writing for?

-The film poignantly explores the role of clergyman in our cyberworld brimming with fake news and false ideals.
+The film poignantly explores the role of clergymen in our cyber world brimming with fake news and false ideals.

 The film shows that true belief binds humanity …